lochstar/postcss-extract-custom-properties/README.md

   border: solid 1px var(--base-color);  // bad
 }
 ```

-# Why?
-To create a fallback for browsers that do not support [CSS Custom Properties].

-Useful for dynamic themeing.
-See [Dynamic Custom Properties](dynamic-custom-properties).

 # Dynamic Custom Properties
 For browsers that do not support [CSS Custom Properties] and the `:root` selector.